 Fix Problems head on

-If something happens – you run late and a client needs to wait or they seem dissatisfied with a treatment but don’t say anything – address the issue.
-Then let clients know how you plan to fix things going forward.
+If something happens – you run late, and a client needs to wait, or they seem dissatisfied with treatment but don’t say anything – address the issue.
+Then let clients know how you plan to fix things in the future.

 Go Above and Beyond

-It pays to go above and beyond for clients – whether it’s accommodating their schedule, exploring treatments for special problems they have or providing them with recommendations for diet or exercise that would help a condition they have.
+It pays to go above and beyond for clients – whether it’s accommodating their schedule, exploring treatments for special problems they have, or providing them with recommendations for diet or exercise that would help a condition.

 Make it personal

 Drop clients a note from time to time letting them know about a new product you are carrying you think they would like or a treatment you’ve just added to your menu.
-Give them a special discount to try it out.
-Also remember them on special days like birthdays and anniversaries.
+Please give them a special discount to try it out.
+Also, remember them on special days like birthdays and anniversaries.
 If they mentioned they are having a problem, ask them about it next time you see them.
 Let clients know they are important to you.

 There always will be someone who isn’t satisfied and will go to the Internet to vent.
 But by staying engaged online and conveying that your client’s satisfaction is your number one priority, you won’t have a lot of rants to worry about and can bask in the raves.